Trial Planning & Design

 The MRC HTMR Network also collates outputs from various projects and initiatives under their "Guidance Pack" for trials.

-The Network and individual Hubs also offer assistance to colleagues based in Clinical Trials Units and the Research Design Service when they receive enquiries, through the Methodology Advisory Service for Trials.
+The Network and individual Hubs also offer assistance to colleagues based in Clinical Trials Units and the Research Support Service when they receive enquiries, through the Methodology Advisory Service for Trials.

 Further reading: